 thousands of emeralds and the only thing I look for is an attraction, something special a stone has that makes me want to look at it in different lights and from different angles.

-The emerald gemstone holds on my attention because every one of them is different and unique.
-For the exclusive 4.89 ct. dark green Colombian emerald that you can see above this line, I designed an Art Deco ring.
-A more technical piece to wear the gemstone with an elegance in a lighter frame.
-A unique gemstone like this needs to be worn in a design that brings the stone to its highest level.
+The emerald gemstone holds on my attention because every one of them is different and unique, every stone I work with deserves a new point of view.
+For the exclusive 4.89 ct. dark green Colombian emerald that you can see above, I designed an Art Deco ring.
+A more technical piece to wear the gemstone with an elegance in a lighter, but still present frame.
 Everytime I design a jewel, I do my best to figure out how to bring the stone forward in a design that looks simple and clean in balance with its gemstone but that do has a character.
 It is important to me that you can see the stone from the top, the side and from down under and that the construction of the ring plays with the view.
 The lines of the Art Deco inspired jewel also play with the typical form of the emerald cut and let the light in for the stone from the top and the side to make the color of the gemstone the most lively possible.

 The Emerald Amulet, an amulet is one of the most timeless designs there is.
-A clean, round form brought in combination with the typical 8 angularly emerald gemstone cut, a gemstone cut that is named after the emerald gemstone.
-This cut is used for different gemstones, but again is typical for the emerald gemstone.
+I brought a clean and round form in combination with the typical octagon emerald

 The Infinity necklace carries an 0,98 ct Colombian emerald.
 The necklace is inspired by the famous infinity sign '8', the everlasting green natural color of the emerald gemstone and the round cut of this particular stone.